Some cats switch to attack mode while being stroked because they:

 If any of these behaviours occur, stop stroking the cat until he has calmed down and appears receptive to affection.

-Cat preferences tend to be relatively stable over time, particularly among adult cats.
-Those who want cats that they can pet for hours on end should spend plenty of time holding and stroking prospective adoptees in order to find cats that meets their needs.
+Adult cat preferences tend to be stable over time.
+Those who want cats they can pet for hours on end should spend plenty of time holding and stroking prospective adoptees to find the ones that meet their needs.
 Spending time together beforehand increases the likelihood of getting a good personality match.